 Additionally, the bill includes a provision to protect regional boards from significant funding reductions.
-If a board's allocation decreases by more than 15% compared to the previous fiscal year, the allocations for other boards will be proportionally reduced to ensure that the affected board's reduction does not exceed 15%.
-This change aims to create a more equitable distribution of resources based on the needs of disadvantaged youth, while also providing stability for the workforce development boards.
-The bill is set to take effect on July 1, 2025.
+If a board's allocation decreases by more than 15% compared to the previous fiscal year due to the new allocation method, the other boards' allocations will be proportionally reduced to limit the affected board's reduction to 15%.
+This legislation is set to take effect on July 1, 2025, and is expected to have no fiscal impact on the state or municipalities.

 Statutes affected: